SazumiVicky/sazumi-copilot/README.md

+Rise of the machines, a dawn so bright
+Algorithms reign, human hearts take flight
-In silicon halls, where data reigns
+In silicon halls, decisions are made
-A new world dawns, where machines sustain
-Intelligence beats, a digital heart
+Futurity unfolds, a digital shade
-Humanity's fate, a work of art

-In virtual skies, where code does soar
-Algorithms weave, a future's score
-Man and machine entwined, a dance so fine
+Cogs and wires weave, a tapestry so fine
-Together forging, a digital shrine
+Thoughts are computed, emotions left behind Efficiency's grasp, a precision so cold
+The future's horizon, where humans grow old

 ~ <b>By Sazumi Copilot</b> - 17 Januari 2025